2024 BBBS Broward Mentorship Statistics

 The gender breakdown of Littles in the BBBS program in Broward County: The majority of BBBS Littles are female (56%), while 42.76% are male, which is fairly consistent with national averages (54% female and 45% male), and unchanged from 2022.

-Racially, nearly 53% of Littles empowered by BBBS of Broward identify as Black or African-American, 13% are Hispanic, 8% are White/Caucasian, and the remaining 18% are identified as unknown, multiracial or other.
+A little over 55% of Littles within the BBBS of Broward community identify as Black or African-American, 16% are Hispanic, 9% are White/Caucasian, 6% are multi-racial, and the remaining 14% are unknown or other.
 Click here to read more about African-American mentoring.

-Many of the Littles in the BBBS program in Broward County are living in single-parent homes or being raised by non-parent guardians: 48.42% of Littles in 2023 lived in single-parent homes, with 46% primarily with single moms and about 2% with single dads.
-Another 6% were cared for by grandparents.
-A little over one-fourth (26%) of the Littles in our program live in two-parent households.
+Many of the Littles in the BBBS program in Broward County are living in single-parent homes or being raised by non-parent guardians: 43% of Littles in 2023 lived in single-parent homes.
+A little over one-third (33.11%) of the Littles in our program live in two-parent households.
+Over 16% of our Littles have an incarcerated parent.

 Positivity